 Image Credit – Roshana Rubin-Mayhew

-Storybox is our ground breaking project designed for people with Alzheimer’s and Dementia.
-It is an engagement and communication methodology which uses collaborative storymaking as a starting point.
-It is based upon a foundation of empathy, imagination, empowerment and togetherness as a starting point to explore notions of practice, relationships and culture in between older people and those who care for them.
+The Storybox Project is a groundbreaking project focussed upon creativity and dementia.
+It is uses imagination as a starting point to engage people and support them to improve their health and wellbeing, engage with others and have fun.
+It is based upon a foundation of empathy, empowerment and togetherness as a starting point to explore notions of practice, relationships and culture in between older people and those who support them.

 How Does It Work?

 Storybox residencies are designed around a different themes using a variety of music, props and costume.
 They are sensory and fun experiences where games are played and stories are made up to encourage togetherness, improve concentration and lift mood.
 The emphasis of the sessions is on the present.
 Whilst naturally the stimulus evokes memories and there is space to share these: Storybox is not a reminiscence project.
 Working with personal memories can be frustrating or confusing to people with dementia, so the sessions were designed to be a celebration of the moment.
 This has a fun, freeing effect on the participants where there is no right and wrong, and each participant is made to feel valued and valid.
 These interventions also serve as a starting point to:

 - Created shared experiences

 - Allow for an affirmed sense of self